 - FLORENCE & PISA

-Formerly the hub of European art, Florence is known for its Santa Maria del Fiore Cathedral, Uffizi Gallery, Michelangelo's David, etc. Many travelers also like to flock to the neighboring city of Pisa for the Leaning Tower of Pisa, whose tilt is still growing by 1 millimeter per year.
+Formerly the hub of European art, Florence is known for its Santa Maria del Fiore Cathedral (Florence Duomo), Uffizi Gallery, Michelangelo's David, etc. Many travelers also like to flock to the neighboring city of Pisa for the Leaning Tower of Pisa, whose tilt is still growing by 1 millimeter per year.

 - SORRENTO

 This seaside town is perched on cliffs and surrounded by mulberry, lemon, orange, and olive trees.
 Wine and seafood are among its primary production.
 Ancient monasteries, medieval sculptures, and paintings are also present here.
-Have you still got an excuse to stay away?
+Do you want to stay more days here?

 - POMPEII